 - etc …

-10. Ordered list – Turns your selected text block into an ordered list like the example below:
+10. Ordered list – This button turns your selected text into an ordered list, e.g.:

 - List item 1